Bent Viscaal: FIA Formula 3 Championship

 In 2019, Viscaal switched to the new FIA Formula 3 Championship, where he raced for the HWA Racelab team.
 He had a reasonable debut season, but only managed to score a fifth place at the Circuit Paul Ricard.
-With 10 points, he finished fifteenth in the championship.
+With ten points, he finished fifteenth in the championship.
 At the end of the year, he drove in a race weekend of the MRF Challenge at the Bahrain International Circuit, winning two of the four races and finishing on the podium in another.

 In 2020, Viscaal remained in FIA F3, but this time with MP Motorsport.
 At the Hungaroring he earned his first podium finish after a time penalty from Logan Sargeant.
 In the second race of this weekend, he originally took victory, but after two time penalties of five seconds each and a late safety car phase, he was classified seventeenth in the final results.
-At Silverstone Viscaal scored his first victory after a last-lap battle with Lirim Zendeli.
-With 40 points, the Dutchman finished thirteenth in the final standings.
+At Silverstone, Viscaal scored his first victory after a last-lap battle with Lirim Zendeli.
+With 40 points, he finished thirteenth in the final standings.